aboutcode-org/scancode.io/docs/tutorial-5.rst

     Docker.

 .. tip::
-    you can create a json file with the text below, which will be passed in the -d parameter of the curl request:
+    You can provide the data using a json file with the text below, which will be passed in the -d parameter of the curl request:

     .. code-block:: json